 The Directive is the latest step taken by the EU to increase tax transparency and exchange of information.
 All EU Member States must implement the Directive by 31 December 2019.
 The reported information will be automatically exchanged with all other Member States on a quarterly basis.
-In our other EU home markets, the Netherlands have already released their legislative proposal (see our tax flash of 15 July 2019) and Belgium is expected to do so soon.
+In our other EU home markets, the Netherlands have already released their legislative proposal and Belgium is expected to do so soon.

 Reportable cross-border arrangements

 A cross-border arrangement is reportable if it concerns at least one EU Member State and contains at least one of the hallmarks set out in the Directive.
 The term ‘arrangement’ is not further defined in the legislative proposal.
 An arrangement can notably be a transaction, action, agreement, loan, commitment, or a combination thereof.

 The hallmarks are proxies supposed to characterise potentially aggressive tax planning arrangements and arrangements designed to circumvent reporting requirements such as the Common Reporting Standard and ultimate beneficial owner reporting.
 Some of the hallmarks only apply if the so-called ‘main benefit test’ is satisfied, i.e., if one of the main advantages that a person may reasonably expect to derive from an arrangement is a tax advantage in the EU or in a third country (the reference to taxes of third countries is an addition compared to the Directive).
 Arrangements concerning value added tax, custom duties and social security premiums are out of scope.